 ASIBA Poetry Competition

-ASIBA is delighted to announce the results of this year’s poetry competition, ”Seasons”.
+ASIBA is delighted to announce the results of this year’s poetry competition, ”Joy”.
 Congratulations to all the young poets and their mentors.

-Dr Celia O’Donovan, Cambridge Inspector for Language and literature once again agreed to judge the competition, selecting a winner and runner-up in both Junior and Senior categories.
-She remarks:
+Dr Celia O’Donovan, Cambridge Inspector for Language and literature once again agreed to judge the competition, selecting four winning poems in both Junior and Senior categories.
+ASIBA is generously sponsoring eight book prizes this year.
+Dr O’Donovan remarks:

 If you have any questions, please contact Olive Kavanagh at email@example.com